kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        We&#8217;ve got some funk in the trunk.
+        We’ve got some funk in the trunk.
       </td>

       <td>